Fantasy & Betting

 Don’t Believe The Hype

-• To keep this article at a decent-sized quick read before the big Friday update, we’ll close this section by explaining why Quentin Johnston is a bit of a mirage.
+• To keep this article at a decent-sized quick read, we’ll close this section by explaining why Quentin Johnston is a bit of a mirage.
 This isn’t to suggest that the sophomore wideout isn’t deserving of a spot on benches, but don’t be fooled into starting him in your lineups just yet.

 • Indeed, all of the points I made earlier about Justin Herbert and the Chargers’ offense skewing more pass-happy are still true.
 There is room for benefit for the likes of Johnston and teammates WR Ladd McConkey and TE Will Dissly, just to name a couple.
 However, as evidenced again in Week 9 vs. the Cleveland Browns, Johnston’s significant contributions for fantasy have come from busted coverage and his ability to make much easier, wide-open receptions.